hispindia/dhis-app-excel-import/README.md

 # Excel Import for multiple program stages

-  # FOR AES 2.26 MULTI PROGRAM STAGE
+  # FOR Tracker and aggregated data import for MULTI PROGRAM STAGE include versions 2.35/2.36

  Docs.